This post may contain affiliate links. Please read our disclosure policy.

 There are a few ways to tweak this recipe that you may want to try.
 Here are some ideas that will work well:

-• Use dark chocolate or white chocolate candy coating rather than milk chocolate to make a whole new of chocolate Easter eggs.
+• Dark or white chocolate: Use dark chocolate or white chocolate candy coating rather than milk chocolate to make a whole new version of chocolate Easter eggs.
 You can even use pastel-colored chocolates to make your homemade peanut butter eggs super festive.

-• Stir mini Reese’s Pieces into the peanut butter filling to make really exciting, candy-packed eggs.
+• Add mini Reese’s Pieces: Stir them into the peanut butter filling to make really exciting, candy-packed eggs.

+• Use egg molds for perfect shapes.
 You can find chocolate egg candy molds online and in some craft stores.
-Press the peanut butter filling into the mold then let it chill in the fridge.
-Pop the peanut butter eggs out of the mold and then dip them in the melted chocolate.
-This is a great way to make uniform, perfectly shaped chocolate peanut butter eggs.
+Press the peanut butter filling into the mold, and let it chill in the fridge.
+Then, pop the peanut butter eggs out of the mold and proceed with the rest of the recipe.

 FAQs